-Mr. Joseph de la Plante has been Vice President, Corporate Development of Osisko since June 2014.
-Prior to this, Mr. de la Plante held the position of Senior Advisor, Investment and Corporate Development of Osisko Mining Corporation since November 2010, where he played a key role in the company's investor relations and corporate development efforts, including certain aspects of the company's long-term financial planning.
+Joseph de la Plante, B. Eng., Vice President, Corporate Development relations and corporate development efforts, including certain aspects of the company's long-term financial planning.
 Before joining Osisko in 2010, he was an Analyst in BMO Capital Markets' Global Metals & Mining Investment Banking Group in Toronto, where he worked in an advisory role on merger and acquisition mandates as well as equity and debt offerings for various producing and development stage gold companies.
 He currently serves on the board of directors of Aquila Resources Inc. and the Québec Mineral Exploration Association.
 Mr. de la Plante holds a Bachelor of Mechanical Engineering from McGill University.